mattsq/XTYLearner/README.md

   are missing.
 - ``LTFlowDiff`` – combines a conditional normalising flow with a treatment-conditioned latent diffusion prior.
+- ``EnergyDiffusionImputer`` – an energy-guided discrete diffusion model for imputing missing treatments.

 Each model exposes a ``loss`` method compatible with the trainer utilities described below.